roryogorman/Crafts-by-Ainhoa/README.md

 * [Coverr](https://coverr.co/)
     - Background 'Hero' Images on the Home & Shop pages of the site were sourced from this website.
 * [Coolors](https://coolors.co/)
-    - This site was used to source the colour pallette throughout the website.
+    - This site was used to source the colour palette throughout the website.
 * [ColorHexa](https://colorhexa.com)
     - This site was used to discover complementary colours used throughout this site.
 * Chrome Developer Tools